Text Size

 Born in Dublin in 1969, I am an award-winning novelist, screenwriter, playright, and historian, living in Canada with my family.

-The Wind Coming Over the Sea is a folk musical using traditional songs of Ireland and Britain to tell the true story of a couple who emigrated from Antrim to Ontario during the Great Famine.
-It will have its world premere at the legendary Blyth Festival, which has premiered over 150 new Canadian plays.
-The Wind Coming Over the Sea runs June 26 to August 12, 2025 (opening matinee 28 June). https://blythfestival.com/the-wind-coming-over-the-sea/
+The Wind Coming Over the Sea, my folk musical using traditional songs of Ireland and Britain to tell the true story of a couple who emigrated from Antrim to Ontario during the Great Famine, will get its Maritimes premiere at Two Planks and Passion in Nova Scotia in 2026.

 CONTACT